For Campus-Based Professionals

 Work in community with peers in similar positions facing similar challenges

-Combine operational information from your institution and others to help create a body of knowledge about executive leadership in fraternity/sorority life
+Contribute to the body of knowledge about executive leadership in fraternity/sorority life

 Gain advanced training on executive leadership in higher education